Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Spring, summer, and fall.

-Fruit: Seed pods which open unexpectedly, scattering bean-like seeds.
+Fruit: Seed pods which open unexpectedly when dried, scattering bean-like seeds.

 Stems: Sharp thorns.